kauwelab/PolyRiskScore/static/downloadables/README.md

 ## Running the PRSKB CLI

 There are two ways to run the PRSBK calculator.
-It can be run directly from the command line or it can be run through the tool's menu.
+It can be run directly from the command-line or through the tool's menu.

-### Running from the Command Line
+### Running from the Command-line

-To run the risk score calculator from the command line, you should pass the required parameters to the script as shown below.
+To run the risk score calculator from the command-line, you should pass the required parameters to the script as shown below.
 You may also pass the file path to a zipped vcf or txt file.
 See the [Optional Filtering Parameters](#optional-filtering-parameters) section of this document to learn more about filtering studies for score calculations.

 #### Using a VCF with required parameters
 ```bash